jwmiller5/Compliance/compliance/regulatory/gdpr-manage-gdpr-data-subject-requests-with-the-dsr-case-tool.md

     b.
 Under **Export Exchange content as**, select the third option, **One PST file containing all messages in a single folder**.
 Because some of the results may be for items that originated in another user's mailbox, this option just lists the item in a single folder without indicating the actual mailbox and is the best option to use when you de-duplicate the results as recommended in the next item.
 This option also lets the data subject review items in chronological order (items are sorted by sent date) without having to navigate the original mailbox folder structure for each item.

     c.
-Select **Enable de-duplication** option to excludes duplicate email messages.
+Select **Enable de-duplication** option to exclude duplicate email messages.
 We recommend this option because the built-in search searches all mailboxes in your organization.
 So if multiple copies of the same message are found in the mailboxes that were searched, this option means that only one copy of a message will be exported.
 This option, together will exporting messages in one PST file in a single folder, results in the best user experience for DSR export requests.
 The Results.csv export report lists all locations where duplicate messages were found.

     Optionally, you can select **Include versions for SharePoint documents** option to export all versions of SharePoint and OneDrive documents.
 This requires that versioning is turned on for document libraries.
 This option helps to ensure that all relevant data is exported.